rsliter/rsliter.github.com/source/_posts/2013-11-14-como-se-dice-dot-dot-dot.markdown

 <strong>*El hombre-araña sube la rascacielo*</strong>
 Once I'd learn a word I'd force myself to use it in a sentence.
-Once again, the sillier, the better: outlandish sayings stay in my head precisely because they're different.
+Once again, the sillier, the better: I remember outlandish sayings precisely because they're different.

 <strong>Make it fun</strong>